AdobeXD/plugin-samples/reference/commands.md

 function more like automating the UI than like low-level APIs.

 For example, these methods do not take arguments.
 Instead, set the [selection](selection.md) to the objects you want the command to target, then invoke the command.
-Commands may also change the selection when run, for example selecting a newly created Group node.
+Commands may also change the selection when run - for example, `group()` selects the newly created Group node.

 **Example**
 ```js